-Presently, there are many tech companies that have already established their names in the beacon market, while many others are working to manufacture beacon powered devices and software.
+Presently, there are many tech companies that have already established their names in the beacon market, while many others are working to manufacture beacon-powered devices and software.

 Google also has its dedicated beacon standard, Eddystone.
-There are many other companies involved in the manufacturing of beacon devices and technologies, including Gelo, BlueSense and more.
+There are many other companies involved in the manufacturing of beacon devices and technologies, including Gelo, BlueSense, and more.

 Beacons are said to have the potential to revolutionize the whole customer experience market.
-It is being considered one of the most important pieces of the mobile-shopping industry.
+It is considered one of the most important pieces of the mobile-shopping industry.

-It not only gives companies a more effective way to engage with their consumers but also it gives customers the easiest and effortless way to be in touch with their favorite brands.
+It not only gives companies a more effective way to engage with their consumers but also gives customers the easiest and most effortless way to be in touch with their favorite brands.

 It won’t be wrong to say that beacons are an important part of the future of technology.